ErikWittern/openapi-snippet/README.md

 ## Output
 The output for every endpoint is an object, containing the `method`, `url`, a human-readable `description`, and the corresponding `resource` - all of these values stem from the specification.
 In addition, within the `snippets` list, an object containing a code snippet for every chosen target is provided.
-As of version `0.4.0`, the snippets include examplary payload data.
+As of version `0.4.0`, the snippets include exemplary payload data.

 If `getSwaggerSnippets` is used, an array of the above described objects is returned.